 Is on-campus housing available at WCU?

 Campus housing is available and guaranteed for all freshmen.
-We also guarantee housing for transfer students who are entering with less than 18 credit hours or are under 21 years of age by February 1 of the initial enrollment year.
+Freshman students at WCU will be required to live on-campus for two academic years.
+We also guarantee housing for transfer students who are entering with less than 30 credit hours or are under 21 years of age by August 1 for the fall entry; or December 1 for the spring entry.
 Housing is available to upperclass students on a space available basis.

 Am I required to live on campus?

 Freshmen are required to live on campus at Western Carolina University, and the majority of them participate in Western Carolina PEAKS, our transitional living-learning community.
-This is advantageous because it means you will live in the heart of all the activity on campus and everything will be easily accessible.
-The freshman residency requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Freshman Authorization to Commute Form” and submits it to the Department of Residential Living.
+Living on campus means you will live in the heart of all the activity on campus and everything will be easily accessible.
+The residency requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Residency Exemption Form” and submits it to the Department of Residential Living.
 More information on this requirement can be found in Policy #96.
-Transfer students who are entering with less than 18 credit hours or are under 21 years of age by February 1 of the initial enrollment year are also required to live on campus.
+Transfer students matriculating with less than 30 credit hours, are under 21 years of age by August 1 for the fall entry, or are under 21 years of age by December 1 for the spring entry are also required to live on campus.

 Do I have to be a fulltime student to live on campus?